Why the widespread revolutions of 1848 failed

 Meanwhile, the Austrian Empire faced internal strife as Hungarian, Italian, and Czech nationalists sought greater autonomy or independence.

 In Hungary, Lajos Kossuth led the movement for Hungarian independence.
-On March 15, 1848, Kossuth delivered a passionate speech in Budapest, inspiring the Hungarian Diet to declare autonomy from Austria.
+On March 15, 1848, Kossuth delivered a passionate speech in Budapest, which inspired the Hungarian Diet to declare autonomy from Austria.

-By April, the Hungarian army had mobilized 200,000 troops to defend its newly proclaimed rights.
+By April, the Hungarian army had mobilized almost 180,000 troops to defend its newly proclaimed rights.

-However, the Austrian government refused to accept Hungary's demands, which led to a prolonged and bloody conflict.
+However, the Austrian government refused to accept Hungary's demands.

 Similarly, in Habsburg-controlled regions of northern Italy, cities such as Milan and Venice rose against Austrian rule.